sabrinatoch/spotify-clone/README.md

 # spotify-clone
-A full-stack application mimicking the look and functionality of Spotify using Angular, Spring boot and PostgreSQL.
+A full-stack application mimicking the look and functionality of Spotify using Angular, Spring boot and PostgreSQL.<br>
+Developed by following <a href="https://www.youtube.com/watch?v=FEQ9C9PfLLI">Cyril from CodeCake's tutorial</a>